 - Confirm that the speaker’s audio and video devices work in the Backstage.
 They will need to give browser permissions to let Hopin use their camera and mic.

 - When it's 15 minutes or so before the time of the speaker’s presentation, tell them to head to the Backstage using the Backstage link.
 You might have to resend them the link.

 - You’ll see their profile pop up in the Moderation Panel.
-Click their face to allow them on camera.
+Click their face or initials to allow them on camera.
 When you allow someone on the Backstage, they select their audio and video devices and get a preview before joining, so there might be a small transition time.

 - You’re live!

 Once you finish your intro and you’re ready to leave your speaker to do their thing, it’s time to disappear.
 You can leave the backstage completely and it will not be interrupted or you can click the camera icon below your screen to turn off your camera.
 Your screen will turn to a grey avatar.
 Click the mic button to mute your audio as well.

 When it's time for you to "reappear" on Stage, click the camera and mic back on and you'll come on camera immediately and your attendees will see you on Stage.

 How to present slides